-- 4.6 The responsibility is on those making representations to provide evidence to back up any contention that the addition of the premises in question would produce the cumulative impact claimed, whilst recognising that the impact can be expected to be different for premises with different styles and characteristics. - 4.7 The Council will take the following steps when considering whether to adopt a special saturation policy: - identify concern about crime and disorder, public safety, public nuisance or protection of children from harm - Assess the causes of these concerns - consider whether there is good evidence that crime and disorder or nuisance are occurring or activities pose a threat to public safety or the protection of children from harm - Establish that the evidence demonstrates this is a result of the activities of customers from licensed premises or that the risk of cumulative impact is imminent - Identify the area from which problems are arising and the boundaries of that area - consultation with those specified in section 5(3) of the 2003 Act - subject to the above, adopting a policy about future licence applications from that area within the terms of the Secretary of States' guidance - publication of a special policy within this statement of licensing policy - 4.8 The Council will review any special saturation policies at least every five years to see whether they have had the effect intended, and whether they are still needed. - 4.9 The Council will not use such policies solely - as the grounds for revoking a licence when representations are received about problems with existing licensed premises; or, - to refuse applications to vary an existing licence, except where the modifications are directly relevant to the policy, (for example, where the application is for a significant increase in the capacity limits) and are strictly appropriate for the promotion of the licensing objectives. - 4.10 Any such policy would relate only to the rebuttable presumption of refusing new applications for premises licences or club premises certificates.
+- 4.5 In the absence of a special saturation policy the responsibility is on those making representations to provide evidence to back up any contention that the addition of the premises in question would produce the cumulative impact claimed, whilst recognising that the impact can be expected to be different for premises with different styles and characteristics. - 4.6 The Council will take the following steps when considering whether to adopt a special saturation policy: - Identify concern about crime and disorder, public safety, public nuisance or protection of children from harm; - Assess the causes of these concerns; - Consider whether there is good evidence that crime and disorder or nuisance are occurring or activities pose a threat to public safety or the protection of children from harm; - Establish that the evidence demonstrates this is a result of the activities of customers from licensed premises or that the risk of cumulative impact is imminent; - Identify the area from which problems are arising and the boundaries of that area; - Consult with those specified in section 5(3) of the 2003 Act; and - Subject to the above, adopt a policy about future licence applications from that area within the terms of the Secretary of States' guidance; and - Publish a special policy within this statement of licensing policy - 4.7 The Council will review any special saturation policies at least every five years to see whether they have had the effect intended, and whether they are still needed. - 4.8 The Council will not use such policies solely: - as the grounds for revoking a licence when representations are received about problems with existing licensed premises; or, - to refuse applications to vary an existing licence, except where the modifications are directly relevant to the policy, (for example, where the application is for a significant increase in the capacity limits) and are strictly appropriate for the promotion of the licensing objectives. - 4.9 Any such policy would relate only to the rebuttable presumption of refusing new applications for premises licences or club premises certificates.
 Any policy would not justify and would not include provisions for a terminal hour in a particular area.